yarinyc/Distributed-system---OCR/README.txt

 First, using the aws console:
 1) Create an IAM role with the following permissions set: EC2FullAccess,S3FullAccess,SQSFullAccess,AdministratorAccess.
 2) Create a key pair.
+3) Make sure your aws credentials and session token are updated in ~/.aws/credentials in your local machine.

 Second, fill in the following details in the file config.txt (located in the resources folder):
 1) Desired S3 bucket name (for example "my-s3bucket")